readium/webpub-manifest/profiles/epub.md

 This profile is meant to facilitate backward compatibility with EPUB and ensure that these specialized elements are not lost when converting to the Readium Web Publication Manifest.

-## 1. Declaring conformance with the EPUB Profile
+## 1. Declaring conformance to the EPUB Profile

 In order to declare that it conforms to the EPUB Profile, a Readium Web Publication Manifest <strong class="rfc">must</strong>:

 - include a `conformsTo` element in `metadata`, which contains `https://readium.org/webpub-manifest/profiles/epub` as one of its values

-## 2. Restrictions on resources in the `readingOrder`
+## 2. Listing resources

 A Readium Web Publication Manifest that conforms to the EPUB Profile <strong class="rfc">must</strong> strictly reference XHTML documents (`application/xhtml+xml`) in its `readingOrder`.